MiSAR-A/MiSAR-Eclipse-QVT-Operational/RQ1-PSM/README.md

 <br/>

-*ECORE* implementation of the above PSM model is provided in `PSM.ecore` file.
+*ECORE* implementation of the above PSM model is provided in `model/PSM.ecore` file.

 <br/>